-Keith Farrington, Professor of Sociology; Holder of the Laura and Carl Peterson Endowed Chair of Social Science.
+Keith Farrington, Professor of Sociology and The Laura and Carl Peterson Endowed Chair of Social Science

-An avid fan of virtually all kinds of modern music, Keith plays electric bass in whatever spare time he can muster, and he is currently a member of the local musical groups Vintage and Loss of Faculties.
-His previous group, The Walla Walla Rhythm Train, released a self-titled CD in 2002.
-Keith continues to be an avid New England sports fan, and has basked in the recent success experienced by his beloved Patriots, Red Sox and Celtics.
-Keith's wife of over 30 years, Nancy Tavelli, is the Associate Dean of Campus Life and the Director of Residence Life and Housing at the college, while his oldest daughter, Jane, is a graduate of Emory University, and his younger daughter, Katharine, is currently a student at the second best liberal arts college in the Northwest - the University of Puget Sound.
+An aficionado of virtually all kinds of modern music, Keith plays electric bass in whatever spare time he can muster, and he is currently a founding member of the local musical group, Fool You Once, reputed to play the best blues rock and classic rock in the Walla Walla Valley.
+Two previous musical groups, The Walla Walla Rhythm Train and Orange Fight, released self-titled CDs in 2002 and 2009, respectively.
+Keith continues to be an avid New England sports fan, and has basked in particular in the recent successes experienced during the past decade by his beloved Patriots, Red Sox and Celtics.
+With the advent of around-the-clock cable television and 24/7 news cycles, Keith has become something of a politics junkie, and his mood and general outlook on life often hinge upon the content of the most recent Rachel Maddow and Chris Hayes television programs on MSNBC.
+Keith's wife of over 40 years, Nancy Tavelli, is the Associate Dean of Campus Life and the Director of Residence Life and Housing at the college, while his older daughter, Jane, is a recent graduate of the Stanford University Law School and the Woodrow Wilson School of Public and International Affairs, and his younger daughter, Katharine, is the founder and President of Forgotten Dogs Rescue in Washington State.

 E-mail Keith Farrington.